 7. Hide the Clock

-We’ve said this before, and we’ll say it again: Hide the clock when you’re trying to fall asleep.
-Watching the clock can add to your anxiety as you count back the hours of sleep you’re missing with every passing minute.
+We’ve said this before, and it bears repeating: Hide the clock to achieve better sleep.
+Watching the clock can add to your anxiety as you count the hours of sleep you’re missing with every passing minute.
 Plus, digital clocks are bright and often emit blue light that disrupts healthy sleep cycles.
 A glowing clock tells your body and mind that it’s time to wake up and stay up, but a dark room lets you know that it’s time to sleep.
 Remove digital clocks from the bedroom and opt for an analog alarm clock that is not backlit.
 Out of sight, out of mind.

-If insomnia keeps you up even after you’ve made some of these lifestyle adjustments, talk with your doctor.
-Healthcare professionals have the training to help you identify any underlying issues that could be preventing you from falling asleep as soon as your head touches the pillow.
-For many, insomnia is a matter of mental healthcare.
+If you're struggling with chronic insomnia after making some of these lifestyle adjustments, talk with your doctor.
+Healthcare professionals have the training to help you identify underlying issues that could be preventing you from falling asleep quickly.
+For many, trouble sleeping is a matter of mental healthcare.
 Mention this to your therapist or consider Somly—an app that uses research-backed cognitive behavioral therapy to help you change your sleep patterns.
-Together, you can determine how to go to sleep fast in ways that work with your health needs.
+Together, you can determine how to fall asleep quickly in ways that work with your health needs.